aviraL27/Hacksagon_FleetTrack_TeamFlux/root/README.md

 ## What The Project Delivers

 - Tenant-scoped authentication with register, login, refresh-session, and logout flows
+- Secure forgot-password and reset-password flow using OTP over email with brute-force protections
 - Auto-seeded workspace data on registration for instant demo onboarding
 - Dashboard KPIs for fleet size, driver activity, dispatch progress, and maintenance alerts
 - Operational modules for fleet, drivers, orders, maintenance, and organization settings